vivrichards600/vivrichards600.github.io/_posts/2020-01-02-automating-testing-for-accessibility.md

 ## Images
-Are you providing text alternatives for people who cannot see images.
+Are you providing text alternatives for people who cannot see images?
 It's important because a user of your site may be blind and so uses a screen reader to read the alt text in order to understand the contents of an image.

 One of the easiest ways to check for alt tags is to use the [WAVE browser extension](http://wave.webaim.org/extension/) which was mentioned earlier.
 Once you have installed the extension, click on the WAVE icon and within the sidebar popup you will see any image alt tag issues reported in the summary withing the errors section.

 Another way to check for any images which do not contain alt tags is to use the [Useful Snippet Chrome Extension](https://github.com/eviltester/usefuljssnippetextension).
 This extension once installed provides various useful snippets within the extension.
-Once you have run a snippet it's code is also copied to the DevTools console enabling you to     copy the JavaScript snippet code or to create a bookmarklet so you do not need to keep using the Chrome extension if you do not wish to.
+Once you have run a snippet it's code is also copied to the DevTools console enabling you to copy the JavaScript snippet code to execute elsewhere or to create a bookmarklet so you do not need to keep using the Chrome extension if you do not wish to.

 ![_config.yml]({{ site.baseurl }}/images/useful-snippet-alt-highlight.gif)